The Square Art Gallery

 The Collection

-January 2020 – November 2021 | Lee Ellis
+January 2020 – May 2021 | Lee Ellis

 Lee Ellis graduated from the University of the West of England, where he studied Graphic Design in 2006.
 Lee currently works and lives in Bristol.
 Despite working in the Graphic Design industry he found his artistic expression grew into portrait painting, developing, over the years, a personal and distinctive style.
 His insatiable desire to create brings him to embrace different artistic mediums, from printmaking to drawing and painting.
 With an expressive and bold style, immediately striking with his unusual juxtaposition of bright colours and dark subjects, Lee’s paintings in particular convey an emotional and visceral angst within his figures.
 From humans to animals, he never fails to depict the inner turmoil of his characters.
 He achieves this effect by employing heavy, raw and expressive brushstrokes that make his painting style poignant and immediately affecting.